gazebosim/gz-sim/tutorials/particle_tutorial.md

   </model>
 ```

 The SDF 1.6+ specification supports having a `<particle_emitter>` SDF element as a child of `<link>`.
-The particle emitter itself has several properties that can be configured, see Ignition Rendering's [particles tutorial](https://ignitionrobotics.org/api/rendering/4.0/particles.html) for more details on these properties.
+The particle emitter itself has several properties that can be configured, see Gazebo Rendering's [particles tutorial](https://ignitionrobotics.org/api/rendering/4.0/particles.html) for more details on these properties.
 In our Fog Generator model, we are using a box type particle emitter that covers a region size of 10 by 10m.
 By default, the particles are emitted in the `+x` direction, hence the model as a pitch rotation of -90 degrees to rotate the particle emitter so that the particles are emitted upwards in `+z`.

 Let's launch the example world to see what it looks like.